belieflab/api/README.md

 uses the `REDCapR` API library to generate data frames directly from REDCap

->*Must be connected to NU GlobalProtect VPN*
->*Contact: erica-karp@northwestern.edu*

-`getTask.R`
+`getMongo.R`

+uses the `mongolite` API library to generate data frames for each MongoDB collection

+### Helpers

+`fn/checkDuplicates.R`

+uses the `REDCapR` API library to generate data frames directly from REDCap

+`fn/createCsv.R`

-uses the `mongolite` API library to generate data frames for each task
+uses the `mongolite` API library to generate data frames for each MongoDB collection

->*Must be connected to Yale Cisco VPN*
->*Contact: joshua.kenney@yale.edu*

 ## Data Cleaning

 ### Directory Structure

-All data cleaning scripts are to be labeled with the standard measure alias and stored in this directory structure at the root of the repository:
+All data cleaning scripts are to be labeled with the standard measure alias and stored in the `clean/` directory of their respective platforms:
 ```
 ├── qualtrics
+│   └── clean/
 │	   └── rgpts.R
+│   └── surveyIds.R/
 ├── redcap
+│   └── clean/
 │	   └── wtar.R
 ├── tasks
+│   └── clean/
 │	   └── prl.R

 ```
-### Use Lower Case
+## Data Frames
 Assign variables using the lower case measure alias to keep things consistent:

 ```
-source("getSurvey.R")
+source("getQualtrics.R")
-rgpts <- getSurvey("rgpts")
+rgpts <- getQualtrics("rgpts")
 ...
 ```